 “Love and happiness navigate a boat over the river of life.
 A young man sits at the stern, holding his wife and sleeping child in his arms.”

-Some of the other Constance Mayer paintings are attached below.
 Somewhere there is a restriction in her artwork that since she collaborated with Pierre, her many artworks are still unknown.

-Though Constance Mayer had a tough life, she was one of the successful artists of the French revolution.
+Though Constance Mayer had a tough life, she was one of the successful artists of the French Revolution.
 Known for her self-sacrifice and immense adoration for French artist Pierre, she still resides in our hearts due to her talent, loyalty and sentimental paintings.